Adlam is exceptional in being a script created by two brothers, the older of whom was barely into his teens.

 “It’s about improving literacy rates generally,” Ibrahima explained.
-Now people had the chance of an education in their own language, more were learning to read and write.
+Now that people had the chance of an education in their own language, more were learning to read and write.
 “The people who were most excited were the women,” he went on, as it made education and literacy significantly more accessible and attainable.

-As this Atlas comes into being, Adlam, like Vai and N’Ko and perhaps Mandombe, is a growing new script rather than an endangered old one, and it may be moving from an indigenous minority script to a thriving regional writing system.
-The purpose of the Atlas, though, is not to document by categories but to play a part in the revival of minority cultures through their writing systems, and we include Adlam here as a tale of what has been done, how it has been done, and what may be done again elsewhere.
+As this atlas comes into being, Adlam, like Vai and N’Ko and perhaps Mandombe, is a growing new script rather than an endangered old one, and it may be moving from an indigenous minority script to a thriving regional writing system.
+The purpose of the atlas, though, is not to document by categories, but to play a part in the revival of minority cultures through their writing systems, and we include Adlam here as a tale of what has been done, how it has been done and what may be done again elsewhere.

 The name Adlam, by the way, is an acrostic of the first four letters of the alphabet (A, D, L, M) which represent the phrase Alkule Dandaydhe Leñol Mulugol: “the alphabet which protects the people from vanishing.”